-The role of the Pathways program is to mentor early-career clinical scientists in developing strong foundations for independent research careers.
+The role of the Pathways program is to mentor early-career scientists in developing strong foundations for independent clinical research careers.
 Pathways assists participants with developing a 5-year research career plan, acclimating to a research career, building a publication record, and learning about funding mechanisms appropriate to this career stage.
-The specific goal of the program is to prepare eligible candidates to become competitive applicants for NIDCD Early Career Research (ECR) R21 (formerly the NIDCD R03) or K23 awards.
-It is intended as an initial step to enhance the training, retention, and funding success of clinical scientists in CSD, with the ultimate goal of advancing the evidence base of the discipline.
+The specific goal of the program is to assist participants in developing a funded clinical research program.
+Pathways aims to enhance the training, retention, and funding success of clinical scientists in CSD, with the ultimate goal of advancing the evidence base of the discipline.

 "The Pathways meeting was probably the best two days spent in my academic career."